BigQuery vs Bigtable: A Complete Comparison Guide for 2026

 Bigtable Pricing: A Provisioned Capacity Approach for Operations

-Bigtable's pricing operates on an entirely different economic philosophy, which is logical given its role as an operational database.
-You do not pay per query or per data scan.
-Instead, you pay for the resources you provision ahead of time to meet your application's expected throughput and latency requirements.
+Bigtable uses a different economic model because it functions as an operational database.
+You do not pay for the amount of data scanned per query.
+Instead, you pay for the resources you set up in advance to handle your application's expected traffic and speed requirements.

 A Practical Cost Scenario for Certification Prep